stevenruidigao/326-project/README.md

 > Include a README.md file in the root of the project repository detailing the **project structure**, **setup instructions**, and **documentation** necessary to _understand and navigate your application_.
 > --- -->

 This repository contains code for both Milestone 1 and Milestone 2 in `src/`.
 The code for Milestone 1 is in `src/docs/milestone-01` and the code for Milestone 2 is in `src/client`.
+The code for Milestone 3 is in `src/server` and `src/db` (alongside the client code in `src/client`).

 To set up this project to run locally, run `npm install` in the project root.